 Without people in positions of power, there will not be diversity in the invitations sent out, creating another debacle for the fashion industry.
 Designers invite who they know.
 If you don’t know important people of color in the fashion industry, POCs will never be involved in street style and the overall diversity of fashion.
 This is not to say that there are not people of color in fashion.
 We can all 5 or so name amazing models, designers, editors, and executives from different backgrounds who represent specific brands, but when we look at the industry as a whole, there is a significant lack of people who are people of color in the fashion industry.

 Fashion promotes a certain level of vanity that does not include larger sizes or those without a certain amount of money.
 So yes, consumers are complicit.
 We, as consumers, don’t force designers to accept that most women are not under a size 8-12.
-It’s time that designers create clothes for plus sized women, but consumers also have to make it known that consumers want the same clothes in more sizes.
+It’s time that designers create clothes for plus sized women.
+Consumers must demand the same clothes in more sizes.

 The industry is not good with diversity.
-We can ALL agree that there is major work to be done to rectify the disparities between the fashion industry and minorities.
+There is major work to be done to rectify the disparities between the fashion industry and minorities.
 I’m going to leave you here, but next time, we’re going to dive into the media’s influence.
 Right now, I want you to take a moment and think.
 Think about how you can help fix the system, and think about how change can be created.
 In order to combat the effects of implicit bias, you have to acknowledge that it’s there.
 Nothing can be fixed, until then.
 Just remember: actions, speak louder than words.

 All photos belong to me and were taken during Paris Fashion Week in February of 2018.